daim147/devops-learning/Learn/Linux/LinuxFolderStructure.md

 ## /usr

 The `/usr` directory contains user-related system files and programs.
-It is divided into several subdirectories:
+It is divided into several subdirectories and is one of the largest directories in the file system, containing the majority of user utilities and applications.

 <details>
   <summary>Common files and directories in /usr</summary>